 The programme not only created training and employment opportunities for five adults who face disadvantage in gaining work as a result of their disability, but offered them the opportunity to become part of the buzzing, local brewing community.
 The venture, has created a platform for challenging common public perceptions of those with learning disabilities.

 GIY (Grow It Yourself), GIY Cottage Market

-A social enterprise encouraging young people to grow their own food, GIY (Grow It Yourself) engages communities around the values of food, food growing and healthy lifestyle choices.
+A social enterprise encouraging people to grow their own food, GIY (Grow It Yourself) engages communities around the values of food, food growing and healthy lifestyle choices.

 Skills and Opportunities funding is being used to run a new GIY Cottage Market, which provides rural homegrown and homemade food producers with the opportunity to setup 12 community markets through which to sell and share their products.
 The programme provides grassroots producers and microenterprises with training, skills and ongoing support to make the venture a success.

 The project will support at least 168 people, as well as bringing together local communities and spreading a positive message about the value of homegrown produce.

 WALK PEER Programme, Building Entrepreneurial and Employability Skills